Skip to main content

 toddler girl drinking milk from a straw

-Image Source/Getty Images
+Image Source / Getty Images

-Everyone knows how important milk is in the diet of toddlers.
-Milk, along with other fortified dairy products or soy beverages, plays an integral role in helping toddlers grow strong bones and teeth and in general, helps your toddler’s body grow.
-Almost all cow’s milk has been fortified with calcium and vitamin D, which are crucial nutrients for your growing child.
+Milk is an important part of the diet of toddlers.
+Milk, along with other fortified dairy products or soy beverages, plays an integral role in helping toddlers grow strong bones and teeth.
+Generally speaking, milk helps your toddler’s body grow.
+Almost all cow’s milk has been fortified with calcium and vitamin D, crucial nutrients for your growing child.
 But what’s a parent to do if they are vegan or have children who are allergic to cow’s milk?
-These parents often wonder if their toddlers can have almond milk, or other plant-based drinks as a good substitute for cow’s milk.
+These parents often wonder if their toddlers can have almond milk or other plant-based drinks as an adequate substitute for cow’s milk.

-With the recent increase in the popularity of plant-based drinks and almond milk, parents have been confused as to whether their toddlers should be drinking these beverages instead of cow’s milk.
-If you’ve been curious about whether toddlers can drink almond milk or other plant-based drinks, this should help clear up any confusion.
+With the recent increase in the popularity of plant-based drinks and almond milk, parents have been confused about whether their toddlers should be drinking these beverages instead of cow’s milk.
+If you’ve been curious whether toddlers can drink almond milk or other plant-based drinks, this should help clear up any confusion.

 Baby in highchair with milk and cereal.